BRIKEV/express-jsdoc-swagger-docs/docs/configuration.md

 ## Servers

-The servers options is the same as swagger specifies in [their documentation](https://swagger.io/specification/#server-object).
+The servers options are the same as swagger specifies in [their documentation](https://swagger.io/specification/#server-object).
 An array of Server Objects, which provide connectivity information to a target server.

 #### Server option example